kcleal/superintervalsr/README.md

 # SuperIntervals

-The R Bioconductor package `superintervals` provides a fast, memory-efficient data structure for interval intersection queries in R.
+The R Bioconductor package `superintervalsr` provides a fast, memory-efficient data structure for interval intersection queries in R.
-Built on a novel superset-index approach, SuperIntervals maintains intervals in position-sorted order, enabling cache-friendly searches and SIMD-optimized counting operations.
+Built on a novel superset-index approach that maintains intervals in position-sorted order, enabling cache-friendly searches and SIMD-optimized counting operations.

 ## Key Features